 The principal aim of the paper is a preliminary research into the reliability and monitoring under dynamic loads of the technique patented by Pasquale Frezza.
-This type of antiseismic construction consists of masonry walls built with bricks and fictile tubules, arranged in staggered and alternating manner, all contained in a timber wooden frame.
+This type of anti-seismic construction consists in masonry walls built with bricks and fictile tubules, arranged in staggered and alternating manner, all contained in a timber wooden frame.

-For the first specimen, tested until collapse, the experimental diagonal compression tests result in shear strengths of 0.81 MPa and the lowering displacement recorded of the steel plate of the testing machine is 11.526 mm.
+For the first specimen, tested until collapse, the experimental diagonal compression tests result in shear strengths is equal to 0.81 MPa and the lowering displacement recorded of the steel plate of the testing machine is equal to 11.526 mm.
 The second masonry wall was subjected to diagonal compression tests in two distinct phases.
 The specimen was first damaged, stopping the test when the first cracks appear, and then, it was repaired with B-FRCM and the test was repeated until collapse.
 The shear strengths obtained are respectively 0.73 MPa and 1.04 MPa.
-These results highlight how after the strengthening of the second specimen with B-FRCM, the shear strength registered an increase of 43% with respect to the unreinforced case, which points out the importance of fiber reinforcement for increasing the load-bearing capacity also in this kind of structure.
+These results highlights as after the strengthening of the second specimen with B-FRCM, the shear strength registering an increase of 43% with respect to the unreinforced case, which point out the importance of fiber reinforcement for increasing the load-bearing capacity also in this kind of structures.
 However, both values are higher than the usual ones obtained for common masonry walls, and the cracks that formed are consistent with those expected from this type of test.

 Figures 18 show the location of the cracks developed during the test of the first specimen at the attainment of the maximum load.
 On both sides of the masonry wall the cracks develop through mortar, parallel to each other and to the direction of application of the load, barely involving the fictile tubules.
-The numerical simulation shows good correspondence in terms of load-displacement diagram, with some minor discrepancies, and a development of cracks fairly mirroring the one obtained through the experimental test.
+The numerical simulation shows good correspondence in terms of load-displacement diagram, with some minor discrepancies, and a development of cracks fairly mirroring the one obtained through the experimental test (Figure 18).
 In addition, the simulation of the damage in the wall obtained by means of a numerical model, corresponds discreetly to the experimental result.
-It shows more cracks at the top and four single cracks departing from the middle section of each timber beam.
-Overall, the model is very similar to the real one and the four cracks mentioned above appear, albeit small, in the back of the wall.
+It shows (Figure 18) more cracks at the top and four single cracks departing from the middle section of each timber beam.
+Overall the model is very similar to the real one and the four cracks mentioned above appear, albeit small, in the back of the wall.

-The displacement of the upper plate of the testing machine obtained with the numerical model was compared with the experimental results to evaluate their compatibility.
-The linearity variation of the LVDT measurement with respect to their nominal values is ± 0.288 mm.
-In the experimental case, the measured displacement is 11.526 ± 0.866 mm, and the cover coefficient is 3.
-The displacement estimated by the numerical model is compatible with the experimental tests (11.700 mm).
+The displacement of the upper plate of the testing machine obtained with numerical model was compared with the experimental results to evaluate their compatibility.
+The linearity variation of the LVDT measurement with respect to their nominal values is equal to ± 0.288 mm.
+In the experimental case, the measured displacement is equal to 11.526 ± 0.866 mm, cover coefficient equal to 3.
+The displacement estimated by numerical model is compatible with the experimental tests (11.700 mm).

 The Acquisition system proposed was composed by Linear Variable Differential Transformer (LVDT), used for monitoring the horizontal and vertical displacement, and strain gauges, used for monitoring the strain.
-These transducers were connected to a data acquisition system (DAQ) Spider-8 which transmitted the data to a computer.
+These transducers were connected to data acquisition system (DAQ) Spider-8 which transmitted the data to a computer.
 All the data acquired are processed in real time with a spline fitness function in order to remove the disturbance caused by a noise due to the DAQ.
-In addition, a numerical model for these particular construction techniques was created in order to start real-time analysis relating to the data recorded by the SHM system.
+In addiction a numerical model for these particular construction techniques was created in order to in order to start real-time analysis relating to the data recorded by the SHM system.